olivierpierre/comp26020-problems/week3-c-pointers-stdlib/14-memcpy/README.md

     example to get a random integer between 0 and 9 (included):
     `int random_int = rand()%10`.

-To check the correctness of your program, use the department VM image with check50 installed or alternatively CS50 [sandbox](sandbox.cs50.io) or [IDE](ide.cs50.io) and write it in a file named `memcpy.c`.
+To check the correctness of your program, use a Linux distribution with check50 installed or alternatively CS50 [sandbox](https://sandbox.cs50.io/) or [IDE](https://code.cs50.io/) and write it in a file named `memcpy.c`.
 In a terminal, with that file in the local directory, check with this command:
 ```shell
 check50 -l --ansi-log olivierpierre/comp26020-problems/2022-2023/week3-c-pointers-stdlib/14-memcpy